ronkok/Hurmet/docs/en/manual.md

 Map

-:   A Hurmet _map_ is a dictionary in which every value is the same data type and,
+:   A Hurmet _map_ is a dictionary in which every value is the same data type,
-    if numeric, carries the same unit-of-measure.
+    either boolean, string, or number.
 Maps can be the numeric part of a quantity.

     ```